jhert0/void-installer/README.md

 # void-installer

 Install script for Void Linux.
-This install script will create an encrypted install using LVM and LUKS.
+This install script will create an encrypted install using btrfs and LUKS.
 You can optionally setup a data drive that is also encrypted.

 ## Usage